tamirdavid/paralix/README.md

 ## Installation
 To use Paralix CLI, you need to have Go installed on your system.
 If you don't have Go installed, you can download it from the official Go website.

-Once you have Go installed, you can install Paralix CLI using the following command:
+Once you have Go installed, you can install Paralix CLI using the following command:<br>
-`go get github.com/your_username/paralix`
+`go get github.com/tamirdavid/paralix`

 ## Contributing